besartelezi/js-21-card-game/README.md

   - [x] When player cards = dealers cards = push = a tie (when gambling, nobody loses their money)

-Most importantly, I need to make sure the user experience goes smoothly, this means, to automate anything that can be automated, remove buttons when they aren't needed anymore, etc etc.
+Most importantly, I need to make sure the user experience goes smoothly, this means, to automate anything that can be automated, remove buttons when they aren't needed anymore, etc.
-- [x] The Hit and Stand buttons are hidden until the game had started and it's the player's turn, once he stands, the buttons are removed again.
+- [x] The Hit and Stand buttons are hidden until the game has started and it's the player's turn, once he stands, the buttons are removed again.
 - [x] After game is finished, the start button needs to transform into a "restart" button
 - [x] If the player hits and they get over 21, the game needs to be over, they shouldn't be able to hit anymore and their only option should be to play again.
   - [x] When this happens, the dealer's second card needs to be flipped over, and an alert/text should appear that says "dealer won" and that your score was too high.
 - [x] The task description mentioned something about using prompts when needed, double-check if I have met those requirements.
-- [ ] Styling (this can be done at the end)
+- [x] Styling (this can be done at the end)
+  - [ ] Make the styling look better than it is right now

 ### Fun Features I could add if I had the time
-* Let the Ace be worth 1 point if the player or dealer hits this card and if the total of the cards will be valued at above 21 if the ace is counted as having a value of 11
+- [ ] Let the Ace be worth 1 point if the player or dealer hits this card and if the total of the cards will be valued at above 21 if the ace is counted as having a value of 11
-  * This is how it's used in professional BlackJack
-* A gambling mechanic
+- [ ] A gambling mechanic
-* Create custom players in the game (computers)
+- [ ] Create custom players in the game (computers)
-* Add a card-counter, showing the player how many cards there are currently in the deck
+- [ ] Add a card-counter, showing the player how many cards there are currently in the deck
-* Have the dealer be D'Arby from the popular anime JoJo's Bizarre Adventure, and while playing, let him sometimes say one of his famous quotes
+- [ ] Have the dealer be D'Arby from the popular anime JoJo's Bizarre Adventure, and while playing, let him sometimes say one of his famous quotes
     * I created a similar mechanic like this for my cookie clicker game [that you can play here!](https://besartelezi.github.io/coockie-clicker/)
-* When the player wins with a natural 21, that it's shown on the screen that they won by Blackjack!
+- [x] When the player wins with a natural 21, that it's shown on the screen that they won by Blackjack!
 This also counts for the dealer.
 And if both parties have a natural 21, that it ends up in a draw.

 ## What time?
 Reflection Time!
-Something I could definitely work on in the future, is making my HTML more SEO-friendly.
+Something I could definitely work on in the future, is making my HTML more SEO-friendly by focussing more on the semantics.
 I have used a lot of divs at places where I could certainly place another element. </br>

-Something that helped me out a **TON** in making this project, was a previous assignment I had to make for BeCode, [Here's the link to the assignment in question!](https://github.com/besartelezi/js-complete-course/tree/main/07-fetch/02-details).
+Something that helped me out a **TON** in making this project, was a previous assignment I had to make for BeCode, [Here's a link to the assignment in question!](https://github.com/besartelezi/js-complete-course/tree/main/07-fetch/02-details).
 In this assignment, we had to use an external array and fetch it. </br>

 For this project, I started out with creating my own array of objects, the array being the card deck and each single card being an object.
 I added the card name, the value of the card, and a link to the image file to it.
 I liked doing the project this way, because even though creating the array was time-consuming, it eventually saved me much more time on other parts of the project. </br>

-I also learned that the equations we used to do in high school math class actually helped me understand javascript, so show your old math teachers some love party people.
+I also learned that the equations we used to do in high school math class actually helped me understand javascript a lot, so show your old math teachers some love party people.